Hydramus/Hakka-Anki-Deck/README.md

   * `--test`: Processes only the first 5 rows (for testing purposes).
   * `--verbose`: Enables detailed logging.
-  * `--no-audio`: Skips audio generation if you want to generate a deck without audio files.
+  * `--no-audio`: Skips audio generation if you want to generate a deck without audio files. (with sound, the anki deck becomes around 200MB!)

 - **Output**
   The script will generate an Anki deck file named `hakka_language_deck_with_diacritics_and_sound.apkg` and store audio files in the `audio` directory.
 The audio files are also merged into the deck file so that the deck is self-contained.